starlingbank/starling-api-web-starter-kit/README.md

 You can then start then select the sandbox from the landing page of your application.

 <blockquote>
-Note: the current implementation requires the refresh token to be replaced on server restart.
+Note: the current implementation uses LokiJS for in-memory storage of access and refesh tokens so the server can be restarted without having to replace the tokens in the `config.json`.
 This is temporary, as a programmatic method for retrieval of an application's sandbox customers is in the works.
 </blockquote>

 #### Personal Access